-- The "Project Design Envelope," or PDE, is a permitting tool used by energy developers in applications like the COP that provides flexibility in the design of energy projects. - In order for BOEM and other agencies to evaluate the maximum impacts of a potential project, a large design envelope is created such that final selections fit within or "under" the PDE. - US Wind has proposed preferred cable routes, cable landing location, and point of nterconnection to the electric grid as the "proposed project" in the COP. - The proposed project also includes fewer than the maximum number of wind turbines to include a setback from nearby shipping lanes. - US Wind has not yet made final selections regarding technology, like wind turbines, or spatial elements, like cable routes, landing locations, and grid interconnection points. - US Wind has not proposed a specific wind turbine model in the proposed project.
+- The "Project Design Envelope," or PDE, is a permitting tool used by energy developers in applications like the COP that provides flexibility in the design of energy projects. - In order for BOEM and other agencies to evaluate the maximum impacts of a potential project, a large design envelope is created such that final selections fit within or "under" the PDE. - US Wind has proposed preferred cable routes, cable landing location, and point of interconnection to the electric grid as the "proposed project" in the COP. - The proposed project also includes fewer than the maximum number of wind turbines to include a setbacks from nearby shipping lanes. - US Wind has not proposed a specific wind turbine model in the proposed project.
 However, as stated in the COP, US Wind is considering contemporary and near-term offshore turbine models with individual nameplates of up to 18 MW.
 One wind turbine under evaluation is the GE Haliade-X 14.7 MW turbine.